nl253/GeneticAlgo/README.md

 log2(  2) *   0^100 / 132 +   0^log2(130) = 0
 ...   ...   ...   ...   ...   ...   ...   ...
 ```

+It's crucial that you reward candidate solutions for **approximating** i.e.
+getting close to the solution.
+If they are a bit right -- add some fitness.

 ### [OPTIONAL] Decode Function